Horned helmet of Henry VIII: Use

-It is unclear for whom exactly the armour was intended.
-Horns in the 16th century were associated with cuckolds or the devil, so it may be that Henry was not the intended wearer.
+It is unclear if the armour was intended to be worn by Henry or another.
+During the 16th century horns were associated with cuckolds or the devil, rendering the armour unsuitable for a royal person, but it might have been worn by Henry as a jest.
+The armour was used primarily during court pageants.

 The appearance of the helmet is likely to have been modelled on one of Henry's court fools.
 During the 17th century the helmet was displayed at the Tower of London and attributed to Will Sommers, one of Henry's fools, but he did not join the royal court until 1525.
-The armour was used primarily during court pageants and may have been worn by Henry as a jest.

 Its possible that the horns are not original to the helmet.
 The design of the mask closely matches a face found on a playing card dating from the 1st half of the 16th century.
 The character is known as Schellenunter or Knave of Bells and does not have horns.
 The quality of the workmanship appears lower than the rest of the work on the helmet.
 They do however appear to have been fitted before 1547.

 The helmet is currently in the collection of the Royal Armouries Museum in Leeds, and has been adopted as the symbol of the museum.